-Member representation has continued with a number of external bodies such as the Court of Verderers, the Hampshire and Isle of Wight Local Government Association, New Forest Local Access Forum, New Forest Ninth Centenary Trust, New Forest Margue and Campaign for National Parks.
+Member representation has continued with a number of external bodies such as the Court of Verderers, the Hampshire and Isle of Wight Local Government Association, New Forest Local Access Forum, New Forest Ninth Centenary Trust, New Forest Marque and Campaign for National Parks.

-The Authority continues to work with local businesses to deliver Local Information Points to promote visitor information on the National Park.
-Our core ranger work is boosted by jointly funded projects with Camping in the Forest, Forestry Commission and New Forest District Council, enabling us to engage with visitors and local residents throughout the National Park and in nearby communities.
-Other examples of joint working include the annual volunteer fair (this year attended by a record 750 potential volunteers and 50 organisations with a large number of sign-ups from people keen to take part in community, charity and practical activities across the Forest, developing the Green Halo Partnership (supporting the local economy, improved health and wellbeing encouraging sustainable living and enhancing the natural environment).
-The Volunteer Fair was also where the Authority' launched the Government's Year of Green Action to celebrate the 70th anniversary of national parks.
-The list of events and initiatives planned throughout 2019/20 have been published on the Authority's website.
+The Authority continues to work with local businesses to deliver Local Information Points to promote visitor information in the National Park.
+Our core ranger work is boosted by jointly funded projects with Forestry England and New Forest District Council, enabling us to engage with visitors and local residents throughout the National Park and in nearby communities.
+Other examples of joint working include the annual volunteer fair (this year attended by a record breaking 760 potential volunteers and 60 organisations with a large number of sign-ups from people keen to take part in community, charity and practical activities across the Forest, developing the Green Halo Partnership (supporting the local economy, improved health and wellbeing encouraging sustainable living and enhancing the natural environment).

-The Authority had over 50,000 face-to-face contacts during the 2018-19 year to promote understanding of the National Park.
-This includes numerous public events and work with schools to highlight the things that make the New Forest special and how we can all care for it.
-The education team and rangers visited 60 primary schools during the year and spoke to 13,500 school children about the special qualities of the New Forest.
+The Authority had over 50,000 face-to-face contacts during the 2019-20 year to promote understanding of the National Park (despite having to cancel many such events planned for March due to the pandemic).
+This included numerous public events and work with schools to highlight the things that make the New Forest special and how we can all care for it.
+The education team and rangers visited 60 primary schools during the year and spoke to a large number of school children about the special qualities of the New Forest.
 Officers led guided walks, gave talks, co-ordinated litter picks for the Great British Spring Clean and led a wide range of learning sessions for young people.
 They also assisted with the delivery of Our Past, Our Future projects and supervised multiple conservation tasks for volunteers of all ages.